NATO commits to future Ukraine membership, drums up aid - NewsBreak

 NATO commits to future Ukraine membership, drums up aid

-BUCHAREST, Romania — (AP) — NATO doubled down Tuesday on its commitment to one day include Ukraine, a pledge that some officials and analysts believe helped prompt Russia's invasion this year.
-The world’s largest security alliance also pledged to send more aid to Ukrainian forces locked in battle with Russian troops.
+BUCHAREST, Romania — (AP) — NATO allies reaffirmed their commitment to Ukraine on Tuesday saying that the war-torn nation will one day become a member of the world’s largest security alliance, and promising more help — from winter aid to artillery — to help Ukraine's beleaguered armed forces to fight off Russia.

-U.S. Secretary of State Antony Blinken met with NATO foreign ministers in Romania to drum up support for Ukraine as Russia bombards energy infrastructure ahead to the frigid winter.
-Russia cannot stop the alliance's expansion, NATO leaders said.
+The pledges of support in Romania's capital, Bucharest, came as U.S. Secretary of State Antony Blinken met with NATO foreign ministers Tuesday to drum up urgently needed support aimed at ensuring that Moscow fails to defeat Ukraine as it bombards vital energy infrastructure.

-“NATO’s door is open,” NATO Secretary-General Jens Stoltenberg said before chairing the meeting in the capital, Bucharest.
+“NATO’s door is open,” NATO Secretary-General Jens Stoltenberg said before chairing the meeting.

-When they met in Bucharest in 2008, NATO leaders said that Ukraine and Georgia would join the alliance one day.
+In essence, Stoltenberg repeated a vow made by NATO leaders in Bucharest in 2008 — in the same sprawling Palace of the Parliament where the foreign ministers are meeting this week — that Ukraine, and also Georgia, would join the alliance one day.

-Some officials and analysts believe that move — pressed on the NATO allies by former U.S. President George W. Bush — was partly responsible for the war that Russia launched on Ukraine in February.
-Stoltenberg said NATO expansion would not be hindered.
+Some officials and analysts believe this move — pressed on the NATO allies by former U.S. President George W. Bush — was partly responsible for the war that Russia launched on Ukraine in February.
+Stoltenberg disagreed.

 Even so, Ukraine will not join NATO anytime soon.
 With the Crimean Peninsula annexed, and Russian troops and pro-Moscow separatists holding parts of the south and east, it’s not clear what Ukraine’s borders would even look like.